Cirilus/nvim-conifg/lua/README.md

     - space + r - run the formatting and importing packages

 - neotree
-    - open sysyem explorer - space + e
-    - close - space + e
+    - toggle - space + e
-    - focus - space + r
+    - toggle focus Neo-tree/Code - space + r (when in Neo-tree, returns to the previously opened file)

 - rust
     - space + a - snippets